tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 window and is new, or if the record is to the right of the window, then the record is new.

-The window MUST NOT be updated until the record has been deprotected successfully.
+The window MUST NOT be updated due to a received record until that record has been deprotected  successfully.

 ### Handling Invalid Records